recfab/repo42/acloud.guru/kubernetes-fundamentals/README.md

 - most pods are stateless and any storage in the container / pod is lost when the pod dies
 - Kubernetes volumes may solve these problems
   - Container Storage Interface - many vendors supply a CSI compliant driver
-- A PersistentVolume (PV) is storage that has been provsioned by an admin or dynamically provisioned using Storage Classes
+- A PersistentVolume (PV) is storage that has been provisioned by an admin or dynamically provisioned using Storage Classes
 - A PersistentVolumeClaim (PVC) is a request for storage by the user

 ## Updating your application